 Feline immunodeficiency virus

 Other vaccines may include rabies and feline infectious peritonitis (FIP).
-Rabies is considered a core vaccine in countries such as the United States of America, so check with your local veterinarian as to what vaccinations they recommend.
+Rabies is a core vaccine in countries such as the United States of America.
+Always check with your local veterinarian as to what vaccinations they recommend.

 The F4 vaccine includes the addition of Chlamydophila psittaci, and the F5 vaccine includes Feline leukemia.
 There are side effects associated with a small percentage of cats who receive the F4 vaccine including lethargy, lameness, depression, anorexia, fever and therefore it is only recommended for high-risk situations.